-Maggi’s commitment to international development was ignited when she worked as a street educator providing direct services to working and street-based children in developing countries.
-In 1991, Maggi joined the International Youth Foundation (IYF) shortly after it was established, playing numerous key leadership roles as the organization grew, including direct program and organizational leadership of a fast growing network of partner foundations across Asia, Europe, Latin America, Africa and the Middle East.
+In 1991, Maggi joined the International Youth Foundation (IYF) shortly after it was established, playing numerous key leadership roles as the organization grew, including direct program and organizational leadership of a fast growing network of partner foundations across Asia, Europe, Latin America, Africa, and the Middle East.
 Today, IYF is among the world’s leading public foundations focused on investing in young people, with operations in more than 80 countries.

-Most recently, Maggi worked with the ImagineNations Group to provide rural young people and smallholder farmers with relevant education, training, and finance, fostering a new generation of Africans who are prosperous along the field-to-fork agriculture value chain.
-In 2006, Maggi founded and continues to serve as volunteer Director for Kids-Take-Action, a nonprofit aimed at inspiring service and social action among school-aged children.
+Prior to TPI, Maggi worked with the ImagineNations Group to provide rural young people and smallholder farmers with relevant education, training, and finance, fostering a new generation of Africans who are prosperous along the field-to-fork agriculture value chain.
+In 2006, Maggi founded Kids-Take-Action, a nonprofit aimed at inspiring service and social action among school-aged children.
 Over her career, Maggi has held several other senior leadership positions with national and international organizations, including the W.K.
 Kellogg Foundation, UNICEF, the Fetzer Institute, and the Charles Stewart Mott Foundation.
-Maggi is currently a Senior Fellow in Social Innovation at Babson College, and she has a Master's degree from John’s Hopkins School for Advanced International Studies.
+Maggi is currently a Senior Fellow in Social Innovation at Babson College and serves on the Steering Committee of New England International Donors (NEID).
+She has a Master's degree from John’s Hopkins School for Advanced International Studies.